BlueJessie/7AAVDM14-project/_archives/fairy-tale-main-page-dead-princess.md

 ---
-title: The Tale of the Dead Princess
+title: The Tale of the Dead Princess and the Seven Knights
 layout: dead-princess
 category: mainpage
 abbr: "dead-princess"